deeplearning4j/deeplearning4j-docs/java-ai.md

 ---
-title: Artificial Intelligence (AI) for Java
+title: Artificial Intelligence (AI) and Machine Learning for Java
 layout: default
 ---

-# Artificial Intelligence (AI) for Java
+# Artificial Intelligence (AI) and Machine Learning for Java

 ## Why Use Java for AI?